codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 #### Selector concurrency synchronization with identical values

-Here are the same workflows, `synchronization-wf-1` and `synchronization-wf-2`, this time configured with the _selector_ concurrency.
+Here are the same workflows, `synchronization-wf-1` and `synchronization-wf-2`, this time configured with _selector_ concurrency.
 Both workflows share the same semaphore key with weight of 1.
 Both workflows also _use the same set of selectors_.
-The Git repo and the Git branch arguments have the same values in both.
+As you can see in the image below, the Git repo and the Git branch arguments have the same values in both.

 {% include image.html
   lightbox="true"